A Step-by-Step Guide: How to Buy Bitcoin at the ATM with Cash

 Note that the process might vary depending on different Bitcoin ATM facilities, but it largely remains the same for all.

 In the final part of your transaction, you will have to wait for a few moments before your wallet updates the current records.
 The waiting period will differ depending upon the ongoing activity on the Bitcoin network at that particular instant.

 You do not need to worry about using a Bitcoin ATM, even if you are operating it for the first time.
 If any issue persists, you can always contact the customer care or mentioned helpline for assistance.

-How to Use A Crypto Dispensers ATM to Purchase Bitcoin
+How to Use A Crypto Dispensers Bitcoin ATM to Buy Bitcoin

 The Crypto Dispensers Bitcoin ATM has been designed with customers in mind for a seamless and easy transaction.
 It offers multiple languages, four different cryptocurrencies, and an appealing interface.

-Fees are fixed at a low rate of 10%, and verification is easy.
-After you have located the nearest Crypto Dispensers ATM and registered your account online, the steps are as follows:
+Fees are fixed at a low rate of 1.99 per transaction, and verification is easy.
+After you have located the nearest Crypto Dispensers Bitcoin ATM, the steps are as follows:

-- Select your cryptocurrency of choice (BTC, LTC, ETH, BCH), Bitcoin.
+- Select your cryptocurrency of choice (BTC, LTC, ETH, BCH).

 - Select the buy option.

-- If above $900: Enter One Time Passcode (OTP) code sent to your phone via SMS.
+- Enter One Time Passcode (OTP) code sent to your phone via SMS.

 - Scan your Bitcoin wallet barcode.